 Panel members must consider applicants' track record in relation to their years of research experience, which may differ from the number of years since PhD conferment.
-The years of research experience (R) is noted in the application header and on the first page under research area, and excludes periods of maternity/parental leave, medical leave or other relevant career breaks outlined in the narrative CV.
+The years of research experience (R) is noted under "Years of experience post PhD", and excludes periods of maternity/parental leave, medical leave or other relevant career breaks outlined in the narrative CV.
+The number is entered by the applicant.